MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/getting-started.md

 ---
 title: Introduction | Microsoft Docs
-description: Information on creating and using custom business apps with Microsoft PowerApps
+description: Information about how to create and use custom business apps with Microsoft PowerApps
 services: ''
 suite: powerapps
 documentationcenter: na
-author: skjerland
+author: AFTOwen
-manager: anneta
+manager: kfile
 editor: ''
 tags: ''